cmusv-app/APP2020_Workshop3/README.md

 ## Prerequisites

 First of all, you need to install MongoDB and get it running.
 How to do that depends on your operating system.
+If you have any issues, please don't hesistate to reach out.

 ### Installing MongoDB - MacOS